LMDevops/mamz-ultimate-terraform/README.md

 The supplied structure and code is intended to form a starting point for building your own foundation with pragmatic defaults you can customize to meet your own requirements.

-## Getting Started Fast
+## Getting Started Fast/Prereqs

 The TL;DR Pre-Requisites, customization and execution instructions can be found [here](docs/getting_started_fast.md).

 ## Overview

-This repo contains several distinct Terraform projects each within their own directory that must be applied separately, but in sequence.
-Each of these Terraform projects are to be layered on top of each other, running in the following order.
+This repo contains several distinct Terraform scripts each within their own directory that must be applied separately, but in sequence.
+The prereqs must be completed before any Terraform is run in the environment.
+Each of these Terraform scripts are to be layered on top of each other, running in the following order.

 ### [1. bootstrap](./1-bootstrap/)